awoldemichael/Rwanda/high-level-msgs.md

 [2014 interpolated surface]

 * The NW corner seems higher than the rest of the country.
 Is this due to simply livelihood differences, or are there inherent geographic characteristics that can exlpain this disparity?
+* Make sure to pull in relevant lit. review.

 * We build statistical models to test these ideas.
   * **geography**: NW, altitude (connectivity/accessibility?)